xumzheng/microsoft-graph-docs/api-reference/v1.0/api/user-list.md

 ### One API shared by multiple resources

+## Permissions

-The following table shows the least privileged permission required to call this API on each supported resource type.
+The following table shows the least privileged permission or permissions required to call this API on each supported resource type.
+Follow [best practices](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions) to request least privileged permissions.
 For details about delegated and application permissions, see [Permission types](/graph/permissions-overview#permission-types).
-To learn more, including [best practices](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions) to request least privileged permissions, see the [permissions reference](/graph/permissions-reference).
+To learn more about these permissions, see the [permissions reference](/graph/permissions-reference).

 | Supported resource                        | Delegated (work or school account)                      | Delegated (personal Microsoft account) | Application                                             |
 |:-------------------------------------------|:---------------------------------------------------------|:----------------------------------------|:---------------------------------------------------------|